TylerGubala/blenderpy/README.md

 ## Getting Started

 Prebuilt wheels are provided for popular Platforms (MacOS, Windows, and `manylinux`).
-Prebuilds are complete builds with audio, CUDA, and Optix functionality, like you would expect with installing the complete application.
+Prebuilds are complete builds with audio, CUDA, and Optix functionality (except for MacOS, which is missing those three), like you would expect with installing the complete application.

 ## Prerequisites